phatak-dev/blog/_posts/2020-03-25-spark-3-datasource-v2-part-3.md

 {% endhighlight %}

-As we have single partition in **planInputPartitions** there will be single partitition in dataframe.
+As we have single partition in **planInputPartitions** there will be single partition in dataframe.
 By overriding **toBatch** we signified that, we are using this scan for reading in the batch mode.

 ##  PartitionReaderFactory